-At Delta Medical Center, we have the advantage of being able to offer our patients medical and psychological care under the same roof.
-Our caring and compassionate treatment staff, composed of doctors, nurses, psychiatrists, dietitians, physical therapists, and therapists offer you the 24 hour care that you need in order to overcome your self-harming behaviors.
-We are a top specialty-referral hospital that delivers excellent services to those in need.
+At Delta Med Center, we have the advantage of being able to offer our patients medical and psychological care under the same roof.
+Our caring and compassionate treatment staff, composed of doctors, nurses, psychiatrists, dietitians, physical therapists, and therapists offer you the 24-hour care that you need in order to overcome your self-harming behaviors.
+We are a top specialty referral hospital that delivers excellent services to those in need.
 The staff at Delta is fully committed to providing comprehensive treatment to each individual that comes to us for help.
-With the proper care and support you can stop harming yourself and go on to live a happy life.
+With the proper care and support, you can stop harming yourself and go on to live a happy life.

-Treatment Approaches for self-harm at Delta Behavioral Health
+Treatment Approaches for self-harm at Delta Med Center